 Don’t we all?
 Luckily privacy is a concept, not a bedroom.
 Yeah.
 Think about it.
 It is our cultivated family culture to respect and facilitate each other’s needs (whether that is privacy or something else), externally enforced boundaries are unnecessary when you have them clearly within yourself!

-Us too!
+I agree!
 Thankfully, intimacy is more than sex and sex is more than a location.
 Imagine that?
-A healthy relationship grows from the people, not the circumstances they happen to find themselves in.
+A close relationship grows from the people, not the circumstances they happen to find themselves in.
+I would find it concerning if the location for sleep was something that compromised the health of our relationship and it would indicate to me that there were deeper issues to be worked through.

 Yeah, but I mean sex.
 How can you have sex?